Jewel of the Day: Prince Albert’s Sapphire Brooch

 Queen Victoria wrote in her diary that for her 26th birthday, Prince Albert gave her “another beautiful single sapphire brooch, set round in diamonds, much like the beauty he gave at our marriage, only not quite so large”.
 While in her will Queen Victoria bequeathed the wedding brooch to the Crown, the smaller brooch was left to her third daughter, Princess Helena.

 Queen Elizabeth appears to share her ancestress’ love for this brooch; she has worn it on numerous occasions, including some very memorable ones such as dinner with the President and Mrs Kennedy at Buckingham Palace in 1961, and the christening of Prince William in 1982.Filed under British Royals, Historical Royals

-Tagged Elizabeth II, Jewellery, Prince Albert of Saxe-Coburg and Gotha, Queen Victoria.
+Tagged Elizabeth II of the United Kingdom, Jewellery, Prince Albert of Saxe-Coburg and Gotha, Queen Victoria of the United Kingdom.